fbpx

 Still, not all compound movements are suitable for 8×8 simply because of the demand.
 For example, we don’t recommend doing 8 sets of 8 reps on conventional deadlifts because the risk of technique breakdown is high, and you will struggle to recover well in 30 seconds.

-You must also be careful with how close you train to failure.
+You must also be careful with how close you are to failure.
 The objective is to pick light enough weights and do 8 reps per set, resting only half a minute.
 Lifting a heavy load might work for a couple of sets, but you could have to grind reps to complete the final sets.
 Aside from increasing the risk of injury, training to failure can slow the recovery process (9).

 Hevy – Workout Tracker